dannydev77/dannydev77/README.md

 - 🔭 I’m currently working on developing my personal website: to lauch soon!
 - 🌱 I’m currently learning the Go programming Language
 -  👯 I’m looking to collaborate on any project with other developers/ creators.
 -   2022 Goals: Contribute more to open source projects
+-   ✍ Get a job
 -  ⚡ Fun fact: The notion that I know nothing keeps me going to learn more!
 -  💬 Also, This is my new repository.

 <!--
 **dannydev77/dannydev77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.